palashgo/realtime-sfu-example/server-demo/README.md

 Websocket in/out demo for Realtime SFU

+Auth: Re-use the same Basic Auth used for Creating a meeting.

 ## Websocket In

 WebSocket In can be used to consume the audio of the participant present in a given meeting.
 This only works when the other participant is already present in the meeting